Pfizer Inc (PFE) Com Stk USD0.05 (CDI)

 Our view

-Growth should pick up across the rest of the year and a succesful quarter of Research & Development delivery paints an improving picture for product launches.
+Another successful quarter of Research & Development delivery paints an improving picture for product launches and the growth outlook for some existing products.
 But there remains significant execution risk to overcome before a turnround can be declared.
 Further wins in the clinic will also be needed to mitigate the so-called patent cliff.
 Between 2025 and 2030, the company is facing the loss of exclusivity over several key products which account for around $17bn of revenue.

 Pfizer's banking on its ambitious research program to make a big impact on revenue by the end of the decade.
 However, we caution that there remain significant hurdles to success, including take up by patients and regulatory approvals.
 Pfizer's R&D hit rate is higher than most.
 Still, only about 1 in 5 make it from pre-clinical research all the way through to regulatory approval.

 Another risk is legislative action on drug pricing, which remains firmly under the microscope of US politicians.
-In particular, Pfizer's biggest revenue generator, the blood thinner Eliquis, is one of the first drugs to be subject to price negotiations with the US Department of Health following new legislation.
+In particular, one of Pfizer's biggest sellers, the blood thinner Eliquis, was one of the first drugs to be subject to price negotiations with the US Department of Health following new legislation.
+It’s now seen its maximum price slashed to under half of the suggested retail price.

 The acquisition of Seagen saw net debt skyrocket to around $59bn last year.
-At about 3x forecasted underlying cash profit, it’s not too terrifying, but if there are any negative earnings surprises, the 5.6% prospective dividend yield could come under pressure.
+At under 3x forecasted underlying cash profit, it’s not too terrifying, but if there are any negative earnings surprises, the 5.9% prospective dividend yield could come under pressure.
 Of course, no payouts are assured.

 In the short term, the deal won't be earnings enhancing.
 But it doubles the size of the development pipeline in cancer, with the focus shifting to novel medicines with the potential to replace chemotherapy in some tumour types.
 Pfizer thinks it can more than quadruple Seagen’s revenues to over $10bn by 2030, but that's not without the usual risks of drug development.
 It will be a while yet before we find out if the hefty premium paid has been worth it.

 Pfizer's got a strong record of commercialising blockbuster therapies.
-And at 11.8 times forward earnings, it's trading at the lower end of its peer group.
-But there's a sizeable chunk of revenue that needs to be filled as COVID-related sales dwindle and exclusivity on certain products disappears.
+And at 10.2 times forward earnings, it's trading at a significant discount to the sector.
+But for that gap to close, investors need convincing that the company can reduce its reliance on COVID related sales and pull harder on growth levers as exclusivity on certain products disappears.
 There’s some solid progress being made but investor sentiment is likely to remain sensitive to hiccups along the way.

 Environmental, social and governance (ESG) risk